mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

   when it’s unable to resolve Ember-specific requests, it asks Embroider to return the information without the need of a rewritten app.

+The sections below provide an overview of Stage 3, which consists of gradually replacing a large proportion of Stage 2 behaviors with this new “inversion of control” approach.

 ### a.
 Optimize the Vite build with inversion of control

-To put it very simply: Vite cannot build the initial Ember app, but the rewritten app can, so we are going to remove all the differences between both apps so Vite can consume the initial Ember app directly... easier said than done though, because the rewritten app is allowed to rely on files generated during the build process that cannot be part of the Ember app code base.
-When one of these nonexisting files is requested to the Vite dev server, Embroider must be able to return a consistent answer on the spot as virtual content.
+To put it very simply: Vite cannot build the initial Ember app, but it can build the rewritten app, so we are going to remove all the differences between both apps so Vite can consume the initial Ember app directly... easier said than done though, because the rewritten app is allowed to contain files generated during the build process that cannot be part of the Ember app code base.
+When these nonexisting files are requested to the Vite dev server, Embroider must be able to return a consistent answer on the spot as virtual content.
+The clearest example is probably the vendor file.
+In classic apps, `index.html` contains a reference to `{{rootURL}}assets/vendor.js`, which points to a file created during the classic build pipeline.
+When using Vite, this reference must be replaced with `/@embroider/core/vendor.js`, a virtual identifier that will tell Vite to ask Embroider for the content.
 On the other hand, part of these virtual content must be emitted as assets for the production build, and now this has to be done by Vite through custom plugins.
 Files virtualization came with its set of challenges, like finding the right approach to deal with Vite specifics in a way that keeps Embroider core bundler-agnostic.

 🐹 _What's next:_ During the Embroider initiative, we have reached a point where we are very close to removing the need for the rewritten app completely; there are a few tasks left that are interdependent and already in progress.
 Also, to work on the inversion of control, we had to stop Webpack support, which doesn't use this new approach.
-Once the rewritten app is removed, one important next step will be to re-implement Webpack support with the inversion of control approach, and therefore prove Embroider is truly bundler-agnostic.
+Once the rewritten app is removed, one next step will be to re-implement Webpack support with the inversion of control approach, and therefore prove Embroider is truly bundler-agnostic.

 ### b.
 Maintain the compatibility of all classic features